LiMinggang/madedit-mod/README.txt

 Mod v0.4.1
 New: Enhancement on Results(Delete items, collapse items) #138
-New: Improve syntax highlight function for non-English language Text file #142 Update translation
+New: Improve syntax highlight function for non-English language Text file #142
+Fix: A bug in the "quick search bar" #143
+Update translation

 Mod v0.4.0